-Title VIII's Nursing Workforce Diversity Program increases nursing education opportunities for individuals from disadvantaged backgrounds, through stipends and scholarships, and a variety of pre-entry and advanced education preparation.
-In AY 2018-19, the program supported more than 11,000 students, with approximately 46% of the training sites located in underserved communities
+Title VIII's Nursing Workforce Diversity Program increases nursing education opportunities for individuals from disadvantaged backgrounds through stipends and scholarships and a variety of pre-entry and advanced education preparation.
+In AY 2018-19, the program supported more than 11,000 students, with approximately 46% of the training sites located in underserved communities.

-Primary Care Workforce - The Primary Care Medicine Programs expand the primary care workforce, including general pediatrics, general internal medicine, family medicine, and physician assistants through the following programs: Primary Care Training and Enhancement (PCTE); academic units for PCTE; PCTE: Training Primary Care Champions; and Primary Care Medicine and Dentistry Career Development.
+Primary Care Workforce - The Primary Care Medicine Programs expand the primary care workforce, including general pediatrics, general internal medicine, family medicine, and physician assistants through the following programs: Primary Care Training and Enhancement (PCTE) and Primary Care Medicine and Dentistry Career Development.
 The Primary Care programs are also intended to encourage health professionals to work in underserved areas.
 In AY 2018-2019, 61% of PCTE programs were located in medically underserved communities and 30% in rural areas.

-The Medical Student Education program, which supports the health care workforce by expanding training for medical students to become primary care clinicians, targets institutions of higher education in states with the highest primary care workforce shortages.
+The Medical Student Education program, which supports the health care workforce by expanding training for medical students to become primary care clinicians, targets higher education institutions in states with the highest primary care workforce shortages.
 By providing grants to institutions, the program develops partnerships among institutions, federally recognized tribes, and community-based organizations to train medical students to provide primary care that improves health outcomes for those living in rural and other underserved communities.